negoxygen/resourse-pd/README.md

 # Resources PD

-> There are many resourse for learning new techs available in this big universe.
+> There are many resources for learning new techs available in this big universe.
 > Let us make this repo that universe. :D
 > Everyone is highly encouraged to partipate in this project regardless of you knowledge.